 By Richard Weitz (the 11/12/2013 issue of the CACI Analyst)

-by Jacob Zenn (03/06/2013 issue of the CACI Analyst)
+By Mamuka Tsereteli (the 27/11/2013 issue of the CACI Analyst)

 The Central Asia-Caucasus Analyst is a biweekly publication of the Central Asia-Caucasus Institute & Silk Road Studies Program, a Joint Transatlantic Research and Policy Center affiliated with the American Foreign Policy Council, Washington DC., and the Institute for Security and Development Policy, Stockholm.
 For 15 years, the Analyst has brought cutting edge analysis of the region geared toward a practitioner audience.